kjutzn/cry-ptex1/README.md

 # Have in mind before using
 1. If you are already on iOS 15.0-15.4.1 or any 14.x version, i wouldn't advise you to use this script, check PossibleIssues.md in Guides folder
-2. Also if signing in into iCloud doesn't work try grabing new activation files and redoing whole script
+2. Also if signing in into iCloud doesn't work try grabing new activation files(from latest iOS 16 version) and redoing whole script

 # Help
 If you run into any issues, message me on Discord server, here is the [invite](https://discord.gg/sRyRk3eFpj)